damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab-pages-setup.markdown

 image_title: '/images/blogimages/gitlab-pages-setup-cover.jpg'
 ---

 In this tutorial we provide you with detailed information about using [GitLab Pages][] to host your website for free on [GitLab.com][]!

 If you're not familiar with `git` or with GitLab itself, don't worry, everything is briefly explained.
-After describing the service, it's brought to you a full step-by-step tutorial so you won't get lost on the process.
+After that we'll go through a full step-by-step tutorial so you won't get lost in the process.

-To get the most out of this article you'll need to know the basics of the web development process, from creation to publishing.
+To get the most out of this tutorial you'll need to know the basics of the web development process, from creation to publishing.
-There's nothing too complex that a beginner or an intermediate developer can't handle.
+However, there's nothing too complex that a beginner or an intermediate developer can't handle.

 <!-- more -->